hexaaproject/hexaa-backend/README.md

     php composer.phar create-project hexaa/hexaa-backend /opt/hexaa dev-master
     php composer.phar install

-Note: if composer complains about ext-mcrypt not being installed, you may have to manually enable it:
+Note: if composer complains about ext-mcrypt not being installed, you may have to manually enable it (as root):

-    # php5enmod mcrypt
+    php5enmod mcrypt

 Composer creates the default config, now is the time to review them: